 By July 2020 we will outline our approach to:

-View our proposal and visit our ROUTES project page to find out why nature connection is important (to us all) and how we’re working to create opportunities for people to make an emotional connection with nature.
+Read more about the strategy and principles underpinning our work and how we’re working to create opportunities for people to make an emotional connection with nature.

 Planning an approach to working in partnership for the recovery of declining wildlife and habitats.
 View an outline of our proposals for nature recovery and an interactive report of the East Devon AONB’s State of Nature below.